BolunDai0216/pypi-bonjour/docs/source/index.md

 ### v0.0.6: added external C++ dependencies

-Added functions that uses `Eigen`.
+Added functions that use `Eigen`.
 This involves installing `Eigen` in the `CIBW_BEFORE_ALL` script.
-However, there are certain limitations to CentOS [that needs to be taken cared of](https://stackoverflow.com/questions/74345206/centos-7-docker-yum-installation-gets-stuck).
+However, there are certain limitations to CentOS [that need to be taken care of](https://stackoverflow.com/questions/74345206/centos-7-docker-yum-installation-gets-stuck).

 ## Contact